prometheus/jmx_exporter/docs/content/http-mode/rules.md

 weight: 1
 ---

-HTTP Mode rules that apply to both the JMX Exporter Java agent and Standalone JMX Exporter.
+HTTP mode rules that apply to both the JMX Exporter Java agent and Standalone JMX Exporter.

 Name     | Description
 ---------|------------